hayden1126/comsw3134/hw7/hw7.md

 __b) Answer:__

-- Insert at the next available position on the bottom level.
+- Insert at the next available left-most leaf position on the bottom level.
-- If its depth is even, percolate up through only the even levels when smaller than its grandparent, percolate up through only odd levels when larger than grandparents.
+- If its depth is even:
+    - While smaller than its grandparent, percolate up through only the even levels
+    - while larger than grandparents, percolate up through only odd levels
-- If its depth is odd, percolate up through only the odd levels when bigger than its grandparent, percolate up through only even levels when smaller than grandparents.
+- If its depth is odd,
+    - While larger than its grandparent, percolate up through only the odd levels
+    - While smaller than grandparents, percolate up through only even levels

 ## Problem 6